Washington lawmakers seek help for tiny home market

-OLYMPIA, Wash.
-(AP) - Washington state lawmakers are considering legislation to help the tiny home market.
+OLYMPIA, Wash. - Washington state lawmakers are considering legislation to help the tiny home market.

 The Olympian reports that Rep. Brian Blake, an Aberdeen Democrat, has sponsored a bill that lets cities and counties reduce room-size requirements so tiny house builders can create smaller homes without violating building codes.